Conversion Of Partnership Firm Into Limited Liability Partnership Firm

 LLP Incorporation Certificate and Documents submitted along with Form FiLLiP.

-Now it is to be noted that once all these steps pertaining with the conversion of Partnership Firm to LLP is complied with, we can say that the conversion is said to be done with.
-But this does not bring in to effect the transfer of the licenses and permits which were in the hands of the Partnership Firm and hence, should now be freshly applied for in the name of the LLP.
+Now, it is to be noted that once all these steps pertaining to the conversion of Partnership Firm to LLP are complied with, we can say that the conversion is said to be done with.
+But this does not bring into effect the transfer of the licenses and permits which were in the hands of the Partnership Firm and, hence, should now be freshly applied for in the name of the LLP.

 In case of any refusal made by the registrar, the applicants can appeal before the Tribunal concerning the same.